regdude/makeup/README.md

 - Eyeliner, used to create a shape around your eyes to enhance the look
 - Eyeshadow, used to create a gradual color change on your upper eyelids and eyebrows
 - Mascara, used to give your eyelashes more volume
-- Eyebrow pencil, used to shape your eyebrows and give them more color
+- Eyebrow products, used to shape your eyebrows and give them more color
 - Lipstick, gives color and certain finish to your lips
 - Lipliner, used to give your lips a different shape usually to make them look bigger
 - Setting spray, used to make sure your makeup stays in place